Glioblastoma prognosis

 Glioblastoma survival rate

-The average glioblastoma survival time is 12-18 months – only 25% of patients survive more than one year, and only 5% of patients survive more than five years.
+- Average survival rate: 25% of patients survive more than one year, and more than 5% of patients survive five years or more

-The figures listed above are given in 1 and 5-year intervals simply because doctors use these intervals for research/measuring purposes – they are not meant to represent how long a person will live past those intervals.
-For example, a patient who is a 5-year survivor might live as long as any other healthy person, depending on their circumstances.
+The figures above are given in 1 and 5-year intervals just because doctors use these intervals for research and measuring.
+They aren’t meant to represent how long a person with a glioblastoma will live past those intervals.
+For example, a person who is a 5-year survivor might live as long as any other healthy person, depending on their circumstances.

 Please remember that statistics and averages can’t tell you what will happen to you specifically.